LukasBommes/PV-Hawk/README.md

 # PV-Mapper

+Note: The documentation for this project is work-in-progress and will be updated over the next weeks.

 This is the implementation of the PV-Mapper presented in the paper ["Computer Vision Tool for Detection, Mapping and Fault Classification of PV Modules in Aerial IR Videos"](https://arxiv.org/abs/2106.07314).

 Its aim is to semi-automatically detect PV modules in aerial thermal infrared videos acquired by a drone.
 Detected modules are extracted from each individual video frame and associated with a plant ID that is manually provided.